 Departments and Centers

-East Asian Languages and Cultures / French and Italian / Germanic Studies / Middle Eastern Studies / Russian / Second Language Acquisition / Spanish and Portuguese / Center for East Asian Studies / Roshan Center for Persian Studies
+East Asian Languages and Cultures / French and Italian / Germanic Studies / Middle Eastern Studies / Russian / Second Language Acquisition / Spanish and Portuguese / Center for East Asian Studies / Roshan Institute for Persian Studies

 The Department of East Asian Languages combines the strengths of three programs, Chinese, Japanese, and Korean, offering a BA in Chinese, a BA in Japanese, and minors in all three languages and cultures, as well as potential for research and teaching collaboration across programs.

 The Department of French and Italian, which offers a BA in French Language and Literature, a BA in Italian Studies, a Minor in French Studies, a Minor in Italian Studies, a PhD in Modern French Studies, and an MA in French Language and Literature, is also a contributing unit to the BA in Romance Languages.
 Its Education Abroad lineage is long and deep, and students are encouraged to make use of all the resources the Capital area provides.

 The Germanic Studies Department offers a BA in Germanic Studies, a Minor in German Language, Literature, and Culture, and an MA and PhD in German Literature and Language, as well as Education Abroad programs.

 The Department of Middle Eastern Studies offers a BA in Arabic Studies, a BA in Persian Studies, a Minor in Arabic, and Minor in Hebrew, a Minor in Persian Studies, a Flagship Program in Arabic, and a Flagship Program in Persian, as well as Education Abroad programs.
 It is the home of the Roshan Institute for Persian Studies.